pkimpel/retro-205/software/Shell-Assembler/README.txt

 Shell-Assembler-Bootstrap.card
     One-card program to load Shell-Assembler-Load.tape from unit 0, lane 89 (DataFile) or lane 1 (tape drive).
 Format-6 band selection digit in columns 1-3.
 Use with Shell-Assembler-Load.tape.
+Leaves the card reader with Reload Lockout set, so the source deck can immediately follow this one with no blank cards for padding.

 Shell-Assembler-Load.tape
     Loadable tape image of the Shell Assembler extracted from the transcribed listing files for the first and second movements.

+Shell-Load-DataFile.card
+    Card program to load Shell-Assembler-Load.tape from DataReader unit 1 to DataFile unit 0.
+230 blocks starting at block 0120, lane 1 of the DataReader are copied to block 0120, lane 89 of the DataFile.

 Shell-Macro-Tests/Sample-Macros.card
     Shell Assembler source card deck containing two sample macro definitions (from Section VII of Part I of the Shell Assembler Manual).
 Assembling these with the Shell-Assembler-Load.tape image above will generate an updated tape image with these macros inserted into the library.